kportelli/cs340group105/README.md

 This project is built on NodeJS, MySQL, and HandlebarsJS.

+Before we get into the details of the project, let's talk about plagarism.
+Here's a [README](./src//README.md) that discusses the common patterns used in this project.
+It also includes a list of [citations](./citations.txt) used to build this project.
+These citations are also included in each file that references them.

+Now back to the fun stuff.

 # Project Overview
 - [Database](./src/database): MySQL
   - [ddl.sql](./src/database//ddl.sql): Contains the DDL for the database